rachedkko/jabref/README.md

 For setting up tools and libraries (step 4), enumerate all dependencies you took care of and where you spent your time, if that time exceeds 30 minutes.
+**Iley:** The configuration setup took longer than 30 minutes for me primarly because of differnces in versions and having to reinstall and find what issues were causing problems.
+There were also problems with the IDE they recommended using since I had never used it before and had to do several changes that were not directly obvious from the setup tutorial they had on the setup guide.
+I wrote 2 hours spent becasue of this since this is the working time i spent on it (not counting the download time or anything like that).

 ## Overview of issue(s) and work done.